hyosung11/Launch-School/Courses/JS129/practice_problems.md

 console.log(paymentTotal(payments)); // => 24000
 ```

 ### 4.5 Update the `createInvoice` function so that it can add payment(s) to invoices.
-Use the following code as a guideline:
+Use the following code as a guideline

 ```js
 let invoice = createInvoice({